Charlottetown Airport: Municipal ownership and operation

 In June 1938, the city government asked the Department of Transport to assist in the development of an expanded municipal airport.
 Upton Airport was considered a candidate, as was a 300 acre property east of Sherwood Station on the Brackley Point Road.
 Upton Airport was rejected due to lack of space, and the Sherwood Station property in the central part of Charlottetown Royalty was purchased by the city government for $30,000.
 The provincial government contributed 50% to the development of the new airport in exchange for 50% of its profits while the city would operate it.

 Military operation

 In December 1939, the city government offered the airport to the federal government for military use through the duration of World War II.
 The Royal Canadian Air Force expanded the airport and enlarged the runways in preparation for using the airport to train pilots and aircrew.
 The runways were altered into a classic triangle configuration seen with most British Commonwealth Air Training Plan aerodromes across Canada.
-The Royal Air Force used the airfield from June 15, 1941, until February 1944 during which time it was known as RAF Station Charlottetown.
+The Royal Air Force used the airfield from June 15, 1941, until February 1944 during which time it was known as RCAF Station Charlottetown.
 Following the departure of the RAF, the RCAF established training units at the airfield, which was renamed RCAF Station Charlottetown.